 SIRA was established in September 2015 as part of the NSW Government’s workers compensation reform package which saw the creation of three new organisations which included icare and SafeWork NSW to replace the insurance and regulatory functions of WorkCover NSW.

-The SIRA Board appointments include Chair, Mr Trevor Matthews, who is a long time insurance industry professional with extensive experience both in Australia and overseas; Deputy Chair, Ms Nancy Milne, OAM a highly credentialed lawyer with experience that includes the insurance and risk management sectors; and three board members, Dr Abby Bloom an adjunct professor at the Menzies Centre for Health Policy and experienced company director, the Secretary of the Department of Finance, Services and Innovation, Martin Hoffman and the Chief Executive of SIRA, Anthony Lean. (media release 23 November 2015)
+The SIRA Board appointments include Chair, Mr Trevor Matthews, who is a long time insurance industry professional with extensive experience both in Australia and overseas; Deputy Chair, Ms Nancy Milne, OAM a highly credentialed lawyer with experience that includes the insurance and risk management sectors; and three board members, Dr Abby Bloom, an adjunct professor at the Menzies Centre for Health Policy and experienced company director, Dr Graeme Innes AM, nominee of the Secretary of the Department of Finance, Services and Innovation, and Carmel Donnelly, the Chief Executive of SIRA.

 The Board will be responsible for advising SIRA on establishing a risk based and outcomes focused insurance regulator; approving premium, licensing and policy frameworks for insurance companies; and ensuring effective monitoring of the financial solvency and performance of insurance schemes.